Updated: Apr 12

 The overall effect of this is that you train your body to accept a higher average workload, the net effect being running slightly faster with slightly less perceived effort...

-Fartlek training Similar to interval training in the way that you adopting that speed play approach to running again, however Fartlek is for many people, far more interesting and fun, not to mention challenging!
-This is a much more randomized system of running training, so you still cover the 4 basics..
+Fartlek training Similar to interval training in the way that you adopting that speed play approach to running again, however, Fartlek is for many people, far more interesting and fun, not to mention challenging!
+This is a much more randomized system of running training, so you still cover the 4 basics.
 1. Walking 2.
 Jogging 3.
 Running 4.
-Sprinting But this time instead of going off predictable times you can base going for a spring on an event, i.e., 1.
+Sprinting But this time instead of going off predictable times you could sprint on each event, i.e., 1.
 See a red car then you sprint.
 2. Hear or see a dog you jog 3.
 A cyclist goes by then you run 4.
 See another jogger then you walk.
 The time for each activity can be decided in advance or you can even randomize that too (Starting with 10 seconds is fair enough though then defaulting back to a jog each time) Plyometrics This puts the spring into your step, a style of exercise that aids those more who are currently running, either competitively or just for fun.

 Plyometric exercise over-stimulates the body and can be argued that in doing so enhances your bodies ability to accept shock, i.e., your body copes better with changing surfaces and the demands of hills, not always running up them because you have total control there, but running downhill... think about all the shock as you have to control your speed, loads of wasted energy going on there... likewise, having the ability to bound up hills can be a real energy saver too...